top of page

 Commitment through the Years

-With its humble beginnings as a sand and gravel producer in Austin, Texas, Capitol Aggregates has grown into a strong regional supplier of construction materials.
-With the ability to produce a wide variety of aggregates and cement, Capitol Aggregates truly has been A Texas Tradition since 1957.
+From its humble beginnings as a sand and gravel producer in Austin, Texas, Capitol Aggregates has grown into a strong regional supplier of construction materials.
+With the capacity to produce a wide variety of aggregates and cement, Capitol Aggregates has truly been a Texas tradition since 1957.

 Our Legacy

-In 1963 H.B.
-Zachry purchases a former lithium plant with land and spends less than two years converting it to cement plant using the existing limestone from the quarry.
-By 1965, Capitol's cement plant goes online in San Antonio with capabilities of producing one million barrels —approximately 188,000 tons — of cement annually.
-It was the cheapest "new" cement plant built in the United States.
+In 1963, H.B.
+Zachry purchased a former lithium plant and its surrounding land, spending less than two years converting it into a cement plant using limestone from the existing quarry.
+By 1965, Capitol’s cement plant was fully operational in San Antonio, with the capacity to produce one million barrels—approximately 188,000 tons—of cement annually.
+It was the least expensive “new” cement plant built in the United States at the time.

 Capitol Executes a Long-Term Contract with Chemical Lime, LTD